ycroissant/plm/README.md

 ## About

 `plm` is a package for panel data econometrics for the **R** statistical computing environment.
+The package includes functions for model estimation, testing, robust covariance matrix estimation, panel data manipulation and information.
 It was first published on **CRAN** in 2006.

 Be sure to read the NEWS on [CRAN](https://cran.r-project.org/package=plm) for any changes in new releases (new features, bugfixes, other improvements, ...).

-The package includes (non-exhaustive overview):
+Non-exhaustive function overview:

-- a set of functions to estimate models:
+- Functions to estimate models:
   - `plm`: panel data estimators (within/fixed effects, random effects, between, first-difference, nested random effects), incl. instrumental-variable estimation techniques (IV) and Hausman-Taylor-style models,